 You should never feel scared to tell someone about abuse.

 Sometimes, you might not see someone being abused, but you might be worried about them.
-Or, you might think they are being abused by someone you don't know, or someone they have told you about.

 It's really important you tell someone even if you are worried, but haven't seen any abuse.